evva-sfw/abrevva-react-native/README.md

 > [!IMPORTANT]
 > This package was renamed please use the new package name! __@evva/abrevva-react-native__
+>
 > The Example App in this project still uses the old React Native architecture (React Native < 0.67) and is for demonstration purposes only.
-> Please do not use an outdated React Native version in your app!
+> Please always use the latest React Native version in your app! - There are CVEs in older versions.
+See: [CVE-2025-11953](https://nvd.nist.gov/vuln/detail/CVE-2025-11953)
+>
 > Our package is compatible with newer React Native versions and will be available as a Turbo Module in the foreseeable future.

 The EVVA React-Native Module is a collection of tools to work with electronical EVVA access components.
 It allows for scanning and connecting via BLE.